oschulz/EncodedArrays.jl/docs/src/index.md

 # EncodedArrays.jl

-EncodedArray provides an API for arrays that store their elements in encoded/compressed form.
+EncodedArrays provides an API for arrays that store their elements in encoded/compressed form.
 This package is meant to be lightweight and only implements a simple codec `VarlenDiffArrayCodec`.
 As codec implementations are often complex and have various dependencies, more advanced codecs should be implemented in separate packages.

 Random access on an encoded array will typically be very inefficient, but linear access may be efficient (depending on the codec).
 Accessing the whole array contents at once, e.g. via `collect(A)`, `A[:]`, or copying/appending/conversion to a regular array, must be efficient.